atan009/vimrc/README.md

 Installation:
 --------------
-Before install, make sure you have: git, and vim.
+Before install, make sure you have: git and vim.

 To download the pre-configured vim, type the command below to download .vimrc and all the plugins that we have.